-Keit’s New in-line Process Analyser, the IRmadilloDiamond, to be launched at Industrial Biotechnology Event in Glasgow
+Keit’s New in-line Process Analyser, the IRmadilloDiamond, launched at Industrial Biotechnology Event in Glasgow

 Oxford, United Kingdom:

 Keit is delighted to introduce the IRmadilloDiamond – a rugged IRmadillo process analyser with a diamond-tipped probe for industrial, in-line analysis of liquid processes.
-Keit will officially launch the model at the Industrial Biotechnology Innovation Centre’s (IBioIC’s) annual meeting scheduled for 5-6 February 2020 in Glasgow.
+Keit officially launched the model at the Industrial Biotechnology Innovation Centre’s (IBioIC’s) annual meeting held on 5-6 February 2020 in Glasgow.

 Dan Wood, CEO, Keit, elaborated on the benefits of having a diamond attenuated total reflection (ATR) tip “Rugged by nature already, the IRmadillo now has the option of a diamond ATR for those customers whose production processes operate under rather more harsh conditions such as sterilisation-in-place (SIP) and clean-in-place (CIP) procedures – commonly found in the Industrial Biotechnology (IB) sector.
 The IRmadillo has always provided continuous, real-time data, but the Diamond tip ensures the instrument can remain in place throughout the entire cleaning process as well.
 This decreases production downtime, and safety issues”.